-Goal: To create a complete and connected, multimodal transportation network that is connected to city and regional facilities, while protecting neighborhoods from spillover traffic impacts and ensuring that transportation investments contribute to the area's sense of place and sustainability.
+Goal: To create a complete and connected, multimodal transportation network that is connected to city and regional facilities, while protecting neighborhoods from spillover traffic impacts and while ensuring that transportation investments contribute to the area's sense of place and sustainability.

-To support the BelRed land use vision, this plan calls for improvements to the transportation system that will provide better active transportation, transit and vehicular transportation connections within the subarea and to other parts of the city and region.
-Access to light rail is key within the BelRed Station Area nodes.
+To support the BelRed land use vision, this Plan calls for improvements to the transportation system that will provide better active transportation, transit, and vehicular transportation connections within the Subarea and to other parts of the City and region.
+Light rail and access to light rail are key with the BelRed Station Area nodes.

-Transportation improvements will occur consistent with this plan's emphasis on sustainability and on making BelRed a highly livable place.
-Providing mobility options is a key strategy for reducing vehicle trips.
-Efforts to promote transit service and encourage e ride-sharing, walking and bicycling will further pursue this end.
-Designing transportation projects as "green infrastructure" i.e., to incorporate open space, place-making elements, and environmental design such as natural drainage practices, is another element of this plan's focus on sustainability.
+Transportation improvements will occur consistent with this Plan's emphasis on sustainability and on making BelRed a highly livable place.
+Providing mobility options is a key element of sustainability.
+Efforts to reduce vehicle trips, encourage e ride-sharing, walking and bicycling, and promote transit service will further pursue this end.
+Designing transportation projects as "green infrastructure"; i.e., to incorporate open space, place-making elements, and environmental design such as natural drainage practices, is another element of this Plan's focus on sustainability.